DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/importing.md

 ## Attribute Synchronization

-The `sync_attributes` you define inside of your `config/auth.php` file for your provider will be used for importing and synchronizing users.
+The `sync_attributes` you define inside your `config/auth.php` file for your provider will be used for importing and synchronizing users.

 Be sure to look at the [documentation](/docs/laravel/v2/auth/database/configuration#database-sync-attributes)